quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM_DATA_BLOCKED Frames {#frame-stream-data-blocked}

-A sender SHOULD send a STREAM_DATA_BLOCKED frame (type=0x15) when it wishes to send data, but is unable to do so due to stream-level flow control.
+A sender SHOULD send a STREAM_DATA_BLOCKED frame (type=0x15) when it wishes to send data but is unable to do so due to stream-level flow control.
 This frame is analogous to DATA_BLOCKED ({{frame-data-blocked}}).

 An endpoint that receives a STREAM_DATA_BLOCKED frame for a send-only stream